Plant DetailShow Menu

 Description

 This plant has a wide variety of leaf colors and textures but the leaves are triangular in cross-section.
 Most species in the genus spread through rhizomes or stolens, but some species grow in tufts.
-The genus is divided into three main groups.
+Carex sedges are hardy plants, but they can be sensitive to temperature fluctuations and soil conditions.
+They are also slow to recover from being cut back.

 They are slow-growing and can be more difficult to grow in a landscape setting than ornamental grasses.
 Sedge can handle light foot traffic.
 They quickly show signs of stress if they are over-fertilized or over-watered.
-Plant them along a border front, in small groups, or use them in containers.

 Additional Carex Images at Juniper Level Botanic Garden